Western Saddle Guide: Expert Tips for Riders in 2025

 For example, many modern saddles offer seat sizes from 13.5 to 16.5 inches, and gullet widths around 6 3/4 inches to accommodate a variety of horses and riders.

-Fitting Tips for Different Disciplines
+Saddle Fitting Tips for Your Riding Style

 The requirements for a western saddle can vary by riding discipline.
 Here is a comparison: